cloudnativebasel/.github/profile/README.md

 These aspects and technologies are just a glimpse of the Cloud Native ecosystem, which continues to evolve and expand as new technologies and practices emerge.

+## Typically Basel

+Cloud Native Basel is a community centered around the city of Basel and its surroundings.
+We value the contributions of everyone on their cloud native journey and believe in building a deep understanding together.
+Our aim is to foster a local community that stays connected with the latest trends and developments, while tailoring our activities to meet the needs of our members.
+We strive to create a collaborative environment where we can support and learn from one another, ultimately building a strong foundation for cloud native innovation in our local area.

 ## Be a part

 So if you're interested in becoming a part of our Cloud Native Basel community, join our group and sign up for our events.
 We look forward to meeting you!